Octahedron Surface Area Calculator (Regular)

 The “two pyramids glued together” perspective:

-If you think of the octahedron as two square pyramids glued at their bases, the EXTERIOR surface is only the eight triangular faces (no internal square — that’s hidden where the pyramids meet).
+If you think of the octahedron as two square pyramids glued at their bases, the EXTERIOR surface is only the eight triangular faces.
+The square base of each pyramid is hidden where the two meet, so it never counts.

 Each pyramid contributes 4 triangular faces; two pyramids contribute 8 total.
 None of the square base shows on the outside.